Can't Get In Trouble For Nuthin'

 - The plot of the 1938 musical Leave It To Me! involved a bathtub manufacturer being made an ambassador to the USSR as an unwanted reward for campaign contributions and trying various schemes to get himself recalled.

 - In Foster's Home for Imaginary Friends, Bloo wanted to be sent to bed without the awful, casserole-like dinner Frankie was trying to make.
-Unfortunately for him, everyone else got the blame because Harriman had hidden a stash of carrots in his room and didn't want them discovered.
+Unfortunately for him, everyone else got the blame because Herriman had hidden a stash of carrots in his room and didn't want them discovered.
 Bloo ended up eating all of the dish.
 The way Frankie insisted upon this implies she considered it his actual punishment.

 - An episode of The Pink Panther concerned the titular character trying to get sent to prison so he can get a Christmas dinner.

 - On The Marvelous Misadventures of Flapjack, Flapjack tried to make enemies, but everything he did ended up making him new friends.